ericcornelissen/shescape/docs/recipes.md

 ## [`node:child_process`]

-In this section you can find recipes of how to use Shescape with the Node.js built-in module `node:child_process`.
+This section provides recipes of how to use Shescape with the Node.js built-in module `node:child_process`.

 ### [`exec`] / [`execSync`]